pnts/methodandmatter/source/writing/essays/curiosity.html.md

 7. When the conversation is over, reflect on what happened and ask yourself, "What is even more mysterious about this person?"
 This question keeps the curiosity and wonder alive against the very human propensity to label, categorize, interpret, and judge the world around us.

 Before you step into any of these practices check in with yourself and see if you are truly open to learning or not.
 If you are, embrace your genuine curiosity and jump into the conversation.
 If you aren't, pay attention to what is being activated in you and give yourself what you need in the moment.
 This might be a break from the conversation, a few deep breaths, zooming out from the details, acknowledging and accepting exactly where you are, etc.

----

-## Leader as Coach Starts Tomorrow
-The next cohort of [Leader as Coach](https://maven.com/andrea-mignolo/leader-as-coach) kicks off on Monday, October 2nd!
-If you want hands on practice learning essential coaching skills to maximize your leadership impact, come join us!
-This six week cohort-based course will give you the skills to have better conversations, increase accountability, unlock potential, and increase team performance.

----

-## Leader as Coach Library
-Also!
-If you are looking for more resources to support you in your coaching journey, check out the Leader as Coach Library, an evolving collection of [books](https://airtable.com/appoaIkTducQK5fHH/shrRXr1zvaPl1XANL/tblfZ7HUjXLTJaXGI) and [articles](https://airtable.com/appoaIkTducQK5fHH/shrRKnQFXVG0LbbTJ/tblfZ7HUjXLTJaXGI?backgroundColor=red) for leaders like you.

----

-I hope you enjoyed this exploration of curiosity.
-I am VERY CURIOUS to know how these practices are going for you, what you are learning, and questions you are holding.
-If you feel like sharing, just reply to this email.

-See you in two weeks!